Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Experiments

-\paragraph{Training on Restricted Sampling} To further test current approaches' propensity for compositional learning, we compare the BC, IQL and CP-IQL agents on four different restricted settings (Table~\ref{tab:holdoutres}).
-In each experiment, we fix one restricted element from a different axis to show the generality of the setting.
-These agents were trained on expert data that only contains a single task with the restricted element present, while the zero-shot tasks all contain the restricted element.
-Across all settings, the three agents achieve high success rates on the training tasks, but fail to generalize to the zero-shot tasks.
-When compared to the expert dataset with uniform sampling setting in Table~\ref{tab:defaultres}, these results demonstrate that the chosen baselines require a large amount of data from varied task combinations for every single task element to generalize to unseen tasks.
-This is further evidence that current agents are incapable of extracting and leveraging the compositional structure inherent to the environment data.
-However, the CP-IQL agent shows non-negligible zero-shot generalization on the \pickPlace{} and \hollowBox{} restricted experiments, encouraging the study of compositional methods for these types of robotic transfer learning problems.
+\textbf{Training on restricted sampling}~~ As one additional test of compositionality, we compared agents on four restricted settings, each restricting one element from a distinct axis (Table~\ref{tab:holdoutres}).
+Agents were trained on expert data that only contains one task with the restricted element, while all zero-shot tasks contain the restricted element.
+The four agents perform well on the training tasks, but fail to generalize to the zero-shot tasks.
+Together with the uniform sampling results in Table~\ref{tab:defaultres}, these results demonstrate that the baselines require a large amount of data from varied task combinations for every single task element to generalize to unseen tasks.
+This is further evidence that current methods are incapable of extracting and leveraging the compositional structure of the environment.
+However, the compositional architecture shows signs of zero-shot generalization across all tasks, encouraging the study of compositional methods for robotic transfer learning problems.